emsesp/EMS-ESP32/README.md

 ```

 10. Now build and upload as you usually would.
 Look at my version of platformio.ini as an example.

+The Telnet functions are `BOILER.READ`, `BOILER.INFO` and a few others for reference. `HELP` will list them.
+Add your own functions to expand the functionality by calling the EMS* functions as in the examples.

 If you run into issues refer to ESPurna's official setup instructions [here](https://github.com/xoseperez/espurna/wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO).